tkrclient/tkrclient.github.io/README.md

 # tkrclient.github.io
 Website for TKRClient - built for iogames.fun website

-TKRClient is a more fully featured front end for the website iogames.fun, which is focused on mainly the chatting aspect
+TKRClient is a more fully-featured chatting front end:

 it has color picking names, click to copy names, reduce spamming from unicodes, disasble text wrapping to also reduce spam, and it has AN EXTRA BACKUP CHAT!